x22x22/gemini-cli/docs/telemetry.md

     - Start a local Jaeger instance.
     - Start an OTEL collector configured to receive data from Gemini CLI.
     - Automatically enable telemetry in your workspace settings.
-    - On exit, disable telemetry.
+    - On exit (Ctrl+C), it will attempt to restore your original sandbox settings.

 1.  **View traces**:
     Open your web browser and navigate to **http://localhost:16686** to access the Jaeger UI.
 Here you can inspect detailed traces of Gemini CLI operations.